R-Lum/rxylib/cran-comments.md

 ## Release summary

-This is a major release, inlcuding various new features and it hands in some missing featues with regard to the underlying C++ library `xylib`
+This is a minor release, polishing the package and adding new functionality.

 ## Test environments
-* local macOS Sierra 10.12.6, R-devel
+* local macOS High Sierra 10.13.2, R-devel
 * on AppVeyor CI
     * i386-w64-mingw32/i386 (32-bit), R-devel
     * x86_64_w64-mingw32/64 (64-bit), R-devel